partnerhero/Programming-101/Module_9/intro.md

 HTTP is a protocol for distributed information systems.
 It is the standard for cross-system communication, and it is used by all modern webservers to send and receive data.

+Let's think about this in the context of a Facebook Login.

-For example, when you log in to Facebook, your browser (a client) sends an HTTP request to Facebook (a server) containing your information.
+When you log in to Facebook, your browser (a client) sends an HTTP request to Facebook (a server) containing your information.
 Then, the Facebook server responds with another HTTP request containing either a success or error response.

 The flow usually goes something like this: